PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/sre-manifesto.md

 * SREs identify, measure, and eliminate `toil` arising from operational and engineering work.

 * SREs implement `test cases`, execute software `delivery tests`, and stay ahead with `capacity planning`.

+* SREs employ `chaos engineering` to unveil systemic weaknesses in production.

 We welcome anyone to use this **manifesto** at will as we made it public.
 We will review this **manifesto** and update it in this repository every year.